-For tests to for sure run properly, you'll want to have matplotlib v2 or greater installed.
-If you are using an earlier version you'll need at least matplotlib v1.5.3, as they fixed a bug in their image_comparison decorator, but several tests will fail anyhow due to slightly different image sizes (v1.5 adds 5 pixels in the x-dimension for some reason).
-You'll need nose installed to run the tests, although pygtc functions fine without it.
-You should also install nose-exclude to make sure that the right matplotlib backend gets loaded with the tests.
-You also should have the Arial font installed, as that is pygtc's default font and tests will "fail" if matplotlib falls back on Bitstream Vera Sans (even though the images produced might look perfectly fine).
-Test base images were produced on Mac OSX using the Agg backend and if you are on another system there is no guarantee that you will get a pixel-perfect copy of what the Agg backend produces.
+For tests to for sure run properly, you'll want to have matplotlib >= 3 installed and be working on python >= 3.6.
+Additionally you'll need to ensure that you are using freetype 2.9.1.
+You'll need pytest and pytest-mpl installed to run the tests, although pygtc functions fine without them.
+You also should have the Arial font installed, as that is pygtc's default font and tests will "fail" if matplotlib falls back on Deja Vu Sans (even though the images produced might look perfectly fine).
+Test base images were produced on Windows 10 using the Agg backend and if you are on another system there is no guarantee that you will get a pixel-perfect copy of what the Agg backend produces.
 However, the images produced by the tests should still look great!
-They are saved to a folder called result_images in whatever directory you ran the tests from.
+They are saved to a folder called result\images in whatever directory you ran the tests from.

-There are two ways to run the test suite.
-You can use the nosetests utility from within the pygtc package directory:
+To run the test suite, use the pytest utility from within the pygtc package directory:

 '''

-cd /path/to/pygtc nosetests
+cd /path/to/pygtc

+pytest --mpl --mpl-results-path=results

 '''